RC06 - Below Calachota

 As elsewhere in the drainage basin, discharge is highly variable with a marked seasonality.
 Discharge measurements from November to March being considerably greater.
 The channel itself is braided with large area of ephemeral gravel islands found in the channel.
 In addition to the abstraction of water, the extraction of gravels and sands is undertaken just below the village close to the site.

 Natural vegetation is limited to scattered willows and river cane along the banks.
 The fauna and flora in the valley remain depauperate.
 Scrub Blackbird, Black-necked Woodpecker and Bare-faced and Croaking Ground Doves are common.

-Site RC06i (July 2019) is located further downriver where the road to San Lorenzo de Putinza crosses the river.
-This site has been replaced by RC06 for future data and sample collection.
+Site RC06i (July 2019) was located further downriver where the road to San Lorenzo de Putinza crosses the river below the Capillucas dam.
+At this site a significant amount of water has been removed from the main channel by the hydro-eletric plant and re-enters the river further downstream.
+This site was replaced by RC06 for future data and sample collection.
 The narrow flood-plain and lands below and around the village are farmed with citrus fruit and avocado orchards as well as maize, onions, garlic, and pepper production.
 The river here is lined with acacia and some willow.

 Site RC06 - Study site location: below the settlemnt of Calchota and just above the riverbed gravel workings.

 Site RC06 - the study site.
 (November 2019) (John Forrest)

 Site RC06 - View upstream.
 (November 2019) (John Forrest)